HC Pustertal Wölfe: Home arena

 Until 2021 the Wolves home was the Rienzstadion, formerly called Leitner Solar Arena in Bruneck-Außerragen.

 With the beginning of the 2021–22 season the HC Pustertal moved to its new home arena, the Intercable Arena in Bruneck, located in the western outskirts of the town.

+The Intercable Arena Bruneck is a modern arena with a focus on ice sports.
+In addition to the main sport, ice hockey, which is played in the arena, the stadium also offers space for other sports such as figure skating, ice skating, curling, curling, sledge field hockey, short track and broomball.
+The Intercable Arena has a capacity of 3,100 spectators, which is made up of 1,650 seats and 1,450 standing places.
+In addition to the seating and standing areas, the arena also has a 250 square meters VIP area.